astr0n8t/go-kobo-sync/README.md

 ## HTTPS Certificate Support

 Place your CA certificates in the `ca-certs/` directory for HTTPS WebDAV servers.
-Let's Encrypt certificates will be added in a future update.
+By default, the Mozilla CA bundle is grabbed with `make certs` in order to support Let's Encrypt.